 Learn the truth about Christmas.
 Grab your FREE copy of “The Great Christmas Hoax” now!

-Looking back at the history, it was the SECULAR aspect of Christmas that has made this holiday really popular.
-As a matter of fact, I would go as far as call Christmas as the most commercialized holiday of the year.
+Looking back at history, it was the SECULAR aspect of Christmas that has made this holiday really popular.
+As a matter of fact, I would go as far as calling Christmas the most commercialized holiday of the year.

-In the United States alone, many businesses rely on Christmas to cope up with all their losses during the past months.
-Just after the Thanksgiving Day, we have what we call the “Black Friday” that marks the start of Christmas shopping.
+In the United States alone, many businesses rely on Christmas to cope with all their losses during the past months.
+Just after Thanksgiving Day, we have what we call “Black Friday” which marks the start of Christmas shopping.

 The economic profit of Christmas has been proven to be so strong that Christmas has been zealously promoted by merchants and businessmen.
 Though some Christians denounce the commercialization of Christmas, we cannot deny the fact that it was the very thing that made it so popular in the first place.

 To make things worse, these customs take away our attention from Jesus Christ.
 Take Santa Claus as an example.
-Children are taught about him to be a jolly old man in a fur-trimmed clothing.
-Instead of saying that our gifts or blessings are from God, Santa Claus is recognized as its source during Christmas season.
-Santa has even become the symbol of Christmas’ commercialization.
+Children are taught about him to be a jolly old man in fur-trimmed clothing.
+Instead of saying that our gifts or blessings are from God, Santa Claus is recognized as its source during the Christmas season.
+Santa has even become the symbol of Christmas commercialization.

 Do you know that the Bible talks about Christmas trees?
 Read Jeremiah 10:2-5.
 You will read that it is part of ancient pagan practices that the Bible STRONGLY condemns.

 You can also read any history book or encyclopedia.
 Read about Christmas and you will soon see that its origin comes from pagan practices – the same practices that God teaches us not to imitate.